Andretti curse

 The Andretti Curse, sometimes referred to as Andretti Luck, is a sports-related curse in a string of bad luck the Andretti racing family has experienced in their efforts to win the Indianapolis 500 at Indianapolis Motor Speedway.

 Patriarch Mario Andretti won the Indianapolis 500 in 1969.
 In victory lane, prolific car owner Andy Granatelli planted a kiss on the young Andretti's cheek.
 Following the win, despite a Hall of Fame career in Indy cars, Formula One, stock cars, and sports cars, Andretti never managed to win the race again before his retirement in 1994.
-The misfortune has extended to his sons Michael and Jeff, nephew John, and grandson Marco, totalling 77 starts.
+The misfortune has extended to his sons Michael and Jeff, nephew John, and grandson Marco, totaling 80 starts.
 The reasons for defeat have included a bevy of mechanical failures, crashes, and a last-lap pass in 2006.

-According to Robin Miller, the curse started in 1970 when Mario Andretti, Andy Granatelli, and Clint Brawner, were involved in feud over the team.
+According to Robin Miller, the curse started in 1970 when Mario Andretti, Andy Granatelli, and Clint Brawner were involved in feud over the team.
 Partners Granatelli and Brawner split, and Andretti sided with Granatelli.
 Brawner's wife Kay supposedly cast a hex upon them, promising never would an Andretti ever again win the Indianapolis 500.